s59mz/eagle-eye-ai/README.md

     git clone https://github.com/s59mz/eagle-eye-ai.git
     ```

-	* Enter to that directory
+	* Enter to working directory

     ```bash
     cd eagle-eye-ai
     ```

-	* Install firmware binaries
+2. Install firmware binaries.

+   This would instal the .bit.bin, .xclbin, .dtbo and .json files to the Kria board /lib/firmware/xilinx/kr260-eagle-eye firmware location.

     ```bash
+    cp fpga-firmware/firmware-kr260-eagle-eye.deb /tmp
-    sudo apt install ./fpga-firmware/firmware-kr260-eagle-eye.deb
+    sudo apt install /tmp/firmware-kr260-eagle-eye.deb
     ```

-9. Dynamically load the application package:
+3. Dynamically load the firmware package:

-    The firmware consist of bitstream, device tree overlay (dtbo) file.
+    The firmware consist of bitstream, binary header and device tree overlay (dtbo) file.
 The firmware is loaded dynamically on user request once Linux is fully booted.
 The xmutil utility can be used for that purpose.

     * Disable the desktop environment: